Home || Political Parties || Polling Data || Ridings || Marginal Seats || Women & Elections || Election Laws || Links

 Find Your Riding & Candidates

 Search the Elections Canada database for information your electoral district.
-Find out the name of your riding, who your candidates are, where to vote, & results from the last 3 elections!
+Use your postal code to find out the name of your riding, who your candidates are & where to vote!

 Milton Chan runs a unique site providing riding-by-riding predictions of the contests in each constituency for national and provincial elections This site relies on people submitting their assessment of ridings that they have local knowledge of.
 Connect to the site and add your two cents worth!
-This site was uncannily accurate in the past, correctly predicting 91% of the seats in 2008.
+This site was uncannily accurate in the past, correctly predicting 91% of the seats in 2008 - although the success did drop to 76% for the 2011 election.

 Since our electoral system is created around local elections, one would think that local candidates would play an important role in people's decision about whom to vote for.
 However, opinion polls have consistently found that Canadian voters overwhelmingly decide how to vote on the basis of party leaders or platforms.
 A Nanos poll conducted in March 2011 found that only 12% of Canadians felt that the local candidate was the most important factor in deciding how to vote; 48% said they were most influence by a party's policies, 20% by the party leader, and 10% simply said they traditionally vote for the party.
 This trend was evident in an Ekos poll released at the start of the 2008 campaign, in which less than 9% of respondents claimed that the local candidate is the main factor in their decision.
 An Ipsos poll conducted Sep 17-18 asked a somewhat different question but still found only 17% saying that local candidates were their most important consideration.
 You can read an interesting academic paper on the importance of individual candidates: "Does the Local Candidate Matter?" (pdf file) by André Blais, Elisabeth Gidengil, Agnieszka Dobrzynska, Richard Nadeau, Neil Nevitte.